Evaluation of the Pulmonary Patient

 Adventitious sounds are abnormal sounds, such as crackles, rhonchi, wheezes, and stridor.

 Crackles (previously called rales) are discontinuous adventitious breath sounds.
 Fine crackles are short high-pitched sounds; coarse crackles are longer-lasting low-pitched sounds.
 Crackles have been compared to the sound of crinkling plastic wrap or the opening of Velcro® (in interstitial lung disease) and can be simulated by rubbing strands of hair together between 2 fingers near one’s ear.
-They occur most commonly with atelectasis, alveolar filling processes (eg, pulmonary edema), and interstitial lung disease (eg, pulmonary fibrosis); they signify opening of collapsed alveoli.
+They occur most commonly with atelectasis, alveolar filling processes (eg, pulmonary edema), and interstitial lung disease (eg, pulmonary fibrosis); they signify opening of collapsed airways or alveoli.

 Rhonchi are low-pitched respiratory sounds that can be heard during inspiration or expiration.
 They occur in various conditions, including chronic bronchitis.
 The mechanism may relate to variations in obstruction as airways distend with inhalation and narrow with exhalation.